cicdenv/cicdenv/jenkins/README.md

 NOTE:
 ```
 Mac   - Populate disk I/O intensive volumes on the Docker Desktop Host VM
-Linux - We similar volumes on the host
+Linux - We create similar volumes on the host
 ```

 Create the necessary volumes: